WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: CONCLUSION

 \section{CONCLUSION}

-In this paper, a watermarking framework based on frequency domain embedding and Structural Consistency Graph Neural Network (SC-GNN) is proposed.
-The robustness is improved by Dual-Tree Complex Wavelet Transform (DT-CWT) transform, and the detection ability of deepfake is enhanced by combining sub-band information.
+In this paper, a watermarking framework based on frequency domain embedding and SC-GNN is proposed.
+The robustness is improved by DT-CWT transform, and the detection ability of deepfake is enhanced by combining sub-band information.
 In addition, the framework leverages dense connectivity to enhance feature reuse and robustness.
 SC-GNN further optimizes the visual quality of watermark embedding, reduces perceptual artifacts, and improves the invisibility of watermark by attention mechanism.
 Experimental results show that this method can stably extract watermark and accurately detect tampering in various distorted and forged scenes.
+Currently, the embedding is performed in the frequency domain of the chrominance channel, which has not fully considered distortions targeting color information.
+In the future, we plan to explore color-aware embedding strategies to further enhance robustness under color-related perturbations and real-world forgery scenarios.
 Future work will further improve its generalization ability and optimize its adaptability to complex distortion and unknown deepfake technology.